Universal Polynomials for Tautological Integrals on Hilbert Schemes: Results

 A special case of Theorem \ref{surfacethm} has been proved by Ellingsrud, Göttsche and Lehn using a completely different method, see \cite{EGL}.
 In our terminology, they treat the case where $X$ is a surface and the geometric subset $P$ is the whole of $X^{[n]}$.

-We note that the method of \cite{EGL} yields a recursion which computes the integrals one are interested in.
+We note that the method of \cite{EGL} yields a recursion which computes the universal polynomial explicitly.
 In contrast, our method is nonconstructive and relies at a crucial point on the fact that an element in the cohomology ring of a Grassmannian is a polynomial in the Chern classes of the universal bundle.
 Lacking a method of obtaining information about this polynomial, there is no apparent way of turning our proof into an algorithm.

-\subsection{Enumerative Applications}
+\subsection{Enumerative applications}